serenabai/NYC-Ubers/README.md

 - How do factors such as trip miles, trip minutes, and precipitation predict driver pay?
 (GLMs & Nonparametric Methods)

 The first research question has the potential to give Uber driver’s more pay autonomy.
 Recently, Uber unveiled a new feature that allows drivers to choose the trips they want to, so by understanding the correlation between trip minutes and driver pay, Uber drivers can have the autonomy to choose durations and types of trips to maximize their earnings.
 Our second question also gives Uber drivers greater pay autonomy.
 If certain lengths and durations of trips and types of weather are associated with a greater pay, drivers can also have the autonomy to choose certain days to provide rides based on the weather forecast or types of trips depending on the weather forecast.

-We used Causal Inference to answer our first question of the effects of ride-share trip minutes on Uber driver pay, because we wanted to see the extent to which driver pay is influenced by trip minutes.
-We knew our dataset had confounding variables (trip_miles and weekend), so we took those into account by including them in our model.
-We used GLMs & Nonparametric Methods to answer how factors such as trip miles, trip minutes, and precipitation predict driver pay.
-Using GLMs helped us see the linear relationship between the response and predictors without assuming the underlying relationship is linear.
-We also had a lot of data with little prior knowledge about the distributions, so we used Nonparametric Methods to compare with our GLMs results.

 ## EDA